Vilnius: Independence

 Vilnius has become a modern European city.
 Its territory has been expanded with three acts since 1990, incorporating urban areas, villages, hamlets, and the city of Grigiškės.
 Most historic buildings have been renovated and a business and commercial area became the New City Centre, the main administrative and business district on the north side of the river Neris.
 The area includes modern residential and retail space, with the municipal building and the 148.3 m Europa Tower its most prominent buildings.
-The construction of Swedbank's headquarters indicates the importance of Scandinavian banks in Vilnius.
-The Vilnius Business Harbour complex was built and expanded.
-Over 75,000 flats were built from 1995 to 2018, making the city a Baltic construction leader.

 Vilnius was selected as a 2009 European Capital of Culture with Linz, the capital of Upper Austria.
 The 2008 financial crisis led to a drop in tourism, which prevented many projects from completion; allegations of corruption and incompetence were made; tax increases for cultural activity led to protests, and economic conditions sparked riots.
 On 28–29 November 2013, Vilnius hosted the Eastern Partnership summit at the Palace of the Grand Dukes of Lithuania.
 Many European presidents, prime ministers, and high-ranking officials participated.
 In 2015, Remigijus Šimašius became the city's first directly elected mayor.
 The 2023 NATO summit was held in Vilnius.